Table of Contents

 Cornbread Hemp prides itself on offering CBD that is made from the Flower Only™ of the hemp plant.
 The flower is where most of the CBD is located in the plant.
 The stems, seeds, leaves and stalks of the hemp plant contain very little CBD.
 When distilled into CBD oil, those parts are basically filler.
 They give the CBD a bitter taste.

 Most companies opt to flavor their CBD oil and other products to mask the natural flavor of the whole plant oil.
 Not Cornbread; the company embraces the natural flavor of the flower, which has an earthy, green taste.
 Zebra CBD oils use mint to hide the bitter taste that comes from using the entire plant.
+That's one major reason why Cornbread Hemp's CBD oil with THC is trusted by more than 100,000 customers nationwide.

 Zebra CBD and Cornbread Hemp both use an ethanol extraction process to release the CBD extract from the hemp plant.
 They both then mix the extract with MCT coconut oil.
 This MCT oil is an exemplary delivery system for CBD, which is very fat friendly.